emfluencekc/wp-emfluence/readme.txt

 == Changelog ==

-= 1.1 =
+= 2.0 =
 * Contacts are added to any groups selected by the admin.
 Private groups can be selected.
-* Support for more contact fields, including custom variables.
+* Support for more contact fields, including all custom variables.
 * Support for field types.
 * Revamp of widget settings UI.